 The number of internet users is increasing every day.
 Currently, there are nearly 3.43 billion internet users across the world.
-Out of which, 2.28 billion people use social networks.
+Out of which, 2.28 billion people use social media networks.
 And Facebook is one of the leading platforms with the highest number of monthly clicks.

 However, many people do not see this as a problem because the information is used for personalised advertising.
 The data evaluation helps to facilitate the searching process of consumer goods.
-But, the information may end up in the hands of criminals and hence, you should be careful as there are no chances for you to know how far the information can reach.
+But, the information may end up in the hands of criminals, and hence, you should be careful as there are no chances for you to know how far the information can reach.
 These criminals are modern con artists who are extremely talented at deceiving their victims to get their money.

 These practices can help you safeguard your money and transactions: